cyberbotics/webots-doc/automobile/road-segments.md

 ### Crossroad

-The `Crossroad` PROTO represents a Crossroad.
+The `Crossroad` PROTO represents a crossroad.

 %figure "Crossroad intersection"